laksha-k359/AwareAI/README.md

 context.
 This project proposes an AI-driven assistant that integrates policies, and user behavior and logs into a centralized, context-aware system.
 Using a vector database and generative AI, the assistant will provide contextual insights, automate correlations, and recommend responses for security alerts.

+Tech Stack

+LLM : GPT 4
+Vector database : Pinecone
+Front end : Streamlit
+Embedding : Hugging Face Sentence Transformers

 Input
 1. Security Alert Details